What is a Conversion(eCommerce)?

 - Enquire via Chatbot

-For an eCommerce store, the number of purchases is all that matters as an owner.
-However, for the marketing department, conversion is more than just a purchase.
+For an eCommerce store, the number of purchases matters to an owner.
+However, conversion is more than just a purchase for the marketing department.
 For example, take a “Request a Free Sample” landing page.
-If the free sample requests are rising and sales decline, businesses should revise the free sample landing page.
+If the free sample requests rise and sales decline, businesses should revise the free sample landing page.

 Five eCommerce Website conversion rates that matter